ramialkawadri/Brainy-docs/docs/index.md

 the file a name and press Enter.
 After creating a file, click on it to navigate to the file's editor.
 There, click the **Add Cell** button to create a new cell.
 Choose "Flash Card" and enter content for the question and answer.
 Once you've done that, press the **Study** button on the sidebar.
-This will open the reviewer so you can review the flash card you created.
+This will open the reviewer, so you can review the flash card you created.

 ## Reporting an issue, bug or requesting a new feature